 piece end up looking and sounding good?
 Did the fill light from

 the reflector/LED help?
 Was it fun or intimidating stopping strangers on

 the street?
 Did it turn out to be an interesting or quality story?

 - Shoot all of the interviewees fairly tight, at a MCU without the

 - Remember composition: (Rule of thirds, etc.) Consider the horizon line and what's in the background (for both your reporter and your interview subjects).

-- Alternate their angles (Shoot half facing
+- Alternate their angles (Shoot half of your subjects facing

 right and half facing left.)